 8.5.1 Members of the Board and Officers must comply with the national guidance contained in HSG(93)5 ‘Standards of Business Conduct for NHS Staff’ and the Code of Conduct for NHS Managers (2002) and any directions and guidance issued by Monitor or any other relevant body from time to time.
 In addition, members of the Board and Officers should at all times comply with the principles and standards of public life set out by the Committee on Standards in Public Life and any other relevant bodies.
 The following provisions should be read in conjunction with these documents and principles.

-8.5.2 Any Officer who comes to know that the Trust has entered into or proposes to enter into a contract in which the individual or any person connected with them (as defined in SO 8.2.5) has any pecuniary interest, actual or potential, direct or indirect, the Officer shall declare their interest by giving notice in writing of such fact to the Trust Secretary as soon as practicable.
+8.5.2 If an Officer comes to know that the Trust has entered into or proposes to enter into a contract in which he or any person connected with him (as defined in SO 8.2.5) has any pecuniary interest, actual or potential, direct or indirect, the Officer shall declare their interest by giving notice in writing of such fact to the Trust Secretary as soon as practicable.

 8.5.3 An Officer should also declare to the Trust Secretary any other employment or business or other relationship of the individual’s, or of a cohabiting spouse, that conflicts, or might reasonably be predicted could conflict, with the interests of the Trust.